Deep Cycle Batteries

 Just be sure to check the manufacturer’s recommendation for your specific battery.

-Here are a couple of pointers to keep your deep cycle battery in optimal condition:
+Here are a couple of pointers to keep your deep cycle batteries in optimal condition:

 - Monitor charge levels: Start charging at 50% and don’t let the charge drop under 20%.